Ericblak/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-task that changes the working directory to the user’s home directory
+task to display current directory contents in a long format